Inpassor/yii-EAssetManager/README.md

 4. CHMOD 'lessCompiledPath' directory to 777 in order to create new files there by EAssetManager.
 5. Optional: enable Yii caching.
 Otherwise, EAssetManager will try to create directory /protected/extensions/EAssetManager/cache/ and store cache data there.
-In this case plese ensure that directory /protected/extensions/EAssetManager/cache/ has CHMOD 777.

 USAGE